🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 IPO vs Acquisition: Advantages and Disadvantages

-An IPO is an initial public offering, when a company makes its shares available for public trading, and it’s quite different from an acquisition.
-IPOs are synonymous with entering a new market, while an acquisition is typically when a larger company takes over a smaller target company.
+An IPO, or initial public offering, is when a company makes its shares available for public trading for the first time.
+An acquisition is when one company takes over another company.

-What does IPO mean vs. an acquisition?
-When a company applies for an IPO, it entering into the traditional process to be listed on a public exchange and get funding from individual investors.
-In an acquisition, or takeover, the target company may not survive — or it may thrive, but only as part of the newly combined organization.
+The difference between an IPO vs. an acquisition is important for investors to understand.
+When a company applies for an IPO, it enters into a process to be listed on a public exchange where investors can buy its shares.
+In an acquisition, the company being bought may not survive — or it may thrive, but only as part of the newly combined organization.

-Investors contemplating companies at these two different stages would do well to think through the benefits and risks.
+Investors contemplating investing in companies undergoing an IPO or an acquisition would do well to think through the benefits and risks.

 How IPOs Work

-When companies go public it’s when a private company decides to sell its shares to raise capital to fund growth opportunities for the company; create more awareness about the company; or to acquire other businesses, among many other possible reasons.
+Private companies can go public with an IPO.
+That’s when they sell their shares to investors for the first time to raise capital to fund growth opportunities, create more awareness about the company, or to acquire other businesses, among other possible reasons.

-Once the IPO is approved, the company is then listed on a public stock exchange where investors can buy shares of the IPO stock.
+Once the IPO has been reviewed and approved by the Securities and Exchange Commission (SEC), the company is listed on a public stock exchange where qualified investors can buy shares of the IPO stock.

 Advantages of Going Public